santiagogomezl/it-manager-app/README.md

 # IT Manager App

-The IT Manager App allows you to manage your company's users and workstations.
-Onboard users, create tasks, perform periodic updates and allocate resources.
-Keep all your users data and tasks history in a cloud base app.
+The IT Manager App allows you to manage your company's users and workstations, onboard users, create tasks, perform periodic updates and allocate resources.
+Keep all your user data and task history in a cloud based app.
 No more spreadsheets.

 ## Live Site

 https://it-manager-app.vercel.app/

-In the project directory, you can run:

 ## Screenshots